The Comic Book Bin

 riseofcobra004.jpg

 G.I.
-Joe is an empty and bad as the first Fantastic Four movie.
+Joe is as empty and bad as the first Fantastic Four movie.
 It’s a useless film that should have been rewritten a third time.
 There’s no point releasing a new film franchise when half of your targeted audience doesn’t take your efforts seriously.
 As a comic book movie G.I.
 Joe is the worst of the year, and now I understand why critics were not invited to preview this film before its release date.

 If you remember the cartoon series from the 1980s, you will find yourself at home with G.I.
 Joe the Rise of Cobra when it comes to the ludicrous plot device – another stupid doomsday device the likes of which kids from the 1980s grew up with.
 That wasn’t my problem with the film.
 The camaraderie of the G.I.
-Joe was credible and they had good chemistry onscreen although they acting was bad and more overacted than the 1980s cartoon series.
+Joe was credible and they had good chemistry onscreen although the acting was bad and more overacted than the 1980s cartoon series.

 riseofcobra003.jpg